 Based on my own experience AEON bank ATMs are quite hard to find unless you are near a Big C, Lotus, Max Valu, Makro, or malls.
 The best bank to use in this case if you want to withdraw larger amounts and avoid paying fees over and over again is Krungthai.
 Although they have a higher fee, they allow a bigger withdrawal limit, which will save you on fees.

-You can additionally go to most malls, and they commonly have a floor with all ATMs and foreign exchange shops in Bangkok.
+You can additionally go to most malls, and they commonly have a floor with all ATMs in Bangkok, alongside foreign exchanges.
+This is the same for Phuket and any other major destination in Thailand.

 To Exchange Money Before, At the Airport, Shop or just Withdraw?